mstksg/inCode/copy/entries/advent-shuffle.md

     invert (Perm f) = ?????
 ```

-Note that `Finite n`'s `Num` instance is inherently modular arithmetic, so
+Note that `Finite n`'s `Num` instance is modular arithmetic, so things like
-things like `negate` and multiplication will "do the right thing".
-We use
+`negate` and multiplication will "do the right thing".
+We use `modulo`:
-`modulo`:

 ```haskell
 modulo :: KnownNat n => Integer -> Finite n